Car Collector International

 StableHorizon: 5–10 years

-Three anchored facts underwrite the MGA's investment case at the review date.
-(1) The total production is defined, closed and small in absolute terms for a mass-market post-war car — ~101,081–101,476 units (MG Car Club MGA Register / Wikipedia).
-Within that total, the two collector sub-variants — Twin Cam (2,111 units per MG Car Club MGA Register) and Mk II Deluxe (~313 units per Wikipedia breakdown: 290 roadsters + 23 coupés; the RM Sotheby's catalogue's '395' figure is the combined 1600 Deluxe (82) + Mk II Deluxe (~313) total) — are numerically small and factory-defined.
-(2) The fetched public-auction record spans a genuine four-tier ladder at the review date — $23,000 / $47,300 / $60,500 / $71,000 USD — all directly fetched from RM Sotheby's and Bring a Trailer lot pages on 6 July 2026 and quoted verbatim.
+Three anchored facts underwrite the MGA's investment case.
+(1) The total production is defined, closed and small in absolute terms for a mass-market post-war car — ~101,081–101,476 units (MG Car Club MGA Register and published references).
+Within that total, the two collector sub-variants — Twin Cam (2,111 units per MG Car Club MGA Register) and Mk II Deluxe (~313 units per published breakdowns: 290 roadsters + 23 coupés; the RM Sotheby's catalogue's '395' figure is the combined 1600 Deluxe (82) + Mk II Deluxe (~313) total) — are numerically small and factory-defined.
+(2) The verified public-auction record spans a genuine four-tier ladder — $23,000 / $47,300 / $60,500 / $71,000 USD — all directly verified via RM Sotheby's and Bring a Trailer lot pages on 6 July 2026 and quoted verbatim.
 There is no ambiguity about tier positioning.
 (3) The specialist trade and event calendar are mature: MG Car Club (UK), NAMGAR (North America), the Twin Cam Group and the BMIHT Certificate ecosystem all persist and are unlikely to weaken.
 Best long-term holds: BMIHT-Certificated, matching-numbers, factory-colour Twin Cam and Mk II Deluxe cars with documented specialist engine work.
 Buy on documentation and variant authenticity, not on price alone.

 Recommended